Life in Hell (later Life is Swell in 2007) was a weekly comic strip by Matt Groening that ran from 1977 to 2012.

-The series focuses on the life of Binky, a bitter, depressed and thus "normal" rabbit stuck in a dead end job, with a bad apartment and regularly sees a therapist.
-The stories follow his interactions with other humanoid-animals and his misadventures as he deals with his own issues and those of the others around him.
+The series focuses on the life of Binky, a bitter, depressed and thus "normal" rabbit stuck in a dead end job and a bad apartment, Sheba, his easily irked girlfriend, and Bongo, his illegitimate son.
+The stories follow Binky's interactions with other humanoid-animals and his misadventures as he deals with his own issues and those of the others around him.

 Tropes associated with this work: